 - Keep your pet calm.

 The following veterinary hospital in the High Desert/Victor Valley region normally has anti-venin available.
-Call your regular veterinarian immediately during business hours to let them know you’re on your way.
+During regular business hours, call your regular veterinarian immediately for advice.
+On nights, weekends, and holidays:

 Animal Emergency Clinic; 12180 Ridgecrest Rd #122; Victorville, CA 92395 760.962.1122